 - Filing reports with stewardship organizations.
 This will include reporting the types and quantities of packaging and/or paper product supplied to residential consumers.

 - Paying fees based on the quantities of packaging and/or printed paper reported to the stewardship organization(s) in which you participate.

 - Retaining records related to your steward reports for review and verification.

-The National Guidebook is organized in the following way:
+The Guidebook for Stewards is organized in the following way:

 Part One – Are you a steward?

-Part One introduces Extended Producer Responsibility (EPR), describes the common elements of the packaging and printed paper stewardship regulations, and will help you determine whether you are an obligated steward.
+Part One introduces Extended Producer Responsibility (EPR), describes the common elements of the packaging and paper product stewardship regulations, and will help you determine whether you are an obligated steward.

 Part Two – How to prepare your steward report

 Part Two provides information on the type of data stewards should collect and best practices in reporting.

 Part Three provides definitions of the materials that stewards must report in British Columbia, Saskatchewan, Manitoba and Ontario, along with examples and reporting tips.
 Individual material lists are provided for each program as well as a national material list that incorporates all designated materials in all four provinces.